DavidSummer/Scamas/README.md

 two toys problems: a stable assignment problem and a problem of fair tasks allocation.

-We are interested in well-known problems in Computer Science and Social Theory, e.g. Stable Marriage Problem SM.
-Considering two communities in which each member has some preferences on the potential partners, the goal is to make pairs taking into account their preferences.
+The stable marriage problem considers two communities in which each member has some preferences on the potential partners, the goal is to make pairs taking into account their preferences.
 This abstract problem  has many applications.
 From a multiagent approach, the seminal Gale-Shapley algorithm solves the SM  problem by distinguishing two agent behaviors: a community of proposers and a community of responders.
 The negotiations between agents lead to a stable solution.

 ## Implementation